jdevfullstack/jdevfullstack/README.md

 I'm documenting the things I'm interested in, lessons that I'm learning and topics that I'm teaching.
 And I want to share these things with you.
-So, please leave a star or fork any repo that you think is helpful / informative / worth it.
+So, please hit the star button or fork any repo that you think is helpful / informative / worth it.
 It means a lot to me.
 Thanks.